nicotsou/nicotsou.com/content/blog/fun-facts-about-switzerland-part-i/index.md

 cover: './cover.jpg'
 ---

 What makes Swiss transportation so good?
 Why is driving in Switzerland so boring?
-How does the Swiss army land aircrafts?
+How does the Swiss army land aircraft?

 Let's discover some of the funniest facts about Switzerland, mixed with my personal experiences and tips.
 Normally, I write technical articles about software engineering on this blog.
 This time, I'm going to try something completely different.